fortesg/fortrancallgraph/README.md

                         containing subroutines from the call graph, list-
                         subroutines: only list subroutines, tree: in a tree- like form, dot: in DOT format for Graphviz).
-  -a {all,globals,arguments}, --analysis {all,globals,arguments}
+  -a {all,globals,arguments,result}, --analysis {all,globals,arguments,result}
                         Analyze variable usage (all: both arguments and globals, globals: only module variables, arguments:
-                        only subroutine arguments).
+                        only subroutine arguments, result: only function
+                        result).
   -d {statements,lines}, --dump {statements,lines}
                         Dump subroutine or module source code (statements: normalized source lines, lines: original source